 So, on the question of limiting foreign aid, while there is opposition to the idea from people such as U.S. Senator Marco Rubio, the administration sure will try to do what it says it plans to do.

 I have never been a fan of much foreign aid directed at the African continent.
 African nations need to take control of their own destiny in the twenty-first century.
-Yet, it is true aid that is properly channeled to solving regional and transnational issues such as with HIV/AIDS, democracy, good governance and conflict, can go far in reducing problems such as poverty.
+Yet, it is true aid that is properly channeled to solving regional and transnational issues such as HIV/AIDS, democracy, good governance, and conflict can go far in reducing problems such as poverty.